• Skip to main content

 Laying out the stakes

-Space the stakes, so there is about a width between each horizontal stake.
+Space the stakes, so there is about a stake width between each horizontal stake.
 You can adjust this as the base comes together, so don’t stress about making it perfect.

 Do you want the best resources, tools, and products for fiber artists?